 Start by combining brown sugar, salt, and water in a saucepan:

 Turn the stove setting down to medium heat if at any point this seems to be happening too fast.
 And remember, do not walk away from the stove during this part, as the sugar can change very quickly.

-Add in heavy cream and whole milk to the dark caramel to immediately stop the cooking:
+Add heavy cream and whole milk to the dark caramel to immediately stop the cooking:

 Heat it up again until the cream and milk combine with the caramel.
 Do not worry if the caramel seizes at all upon adding the cream mixture, this is normal.
 It will all incorporate together when the liquid is warm enough.

 Next, whisk together some eggs and cornstarch in a mixing bowl:

 Then, bring the custard back to a boil, until the custard thickens from that corn starch.
 It should have a golden brown creamy hue to it as well.

 Strain the custard through a fine mesh strainer, just in case there are any lumps that would ruin the velvety texture:

 Portion the custard into glasses of your choice: